 If a female townie becomes pregnant, she is moved in to her own household (or with the father of the baby if he desires).
 I use Sim Blender to make the Sim pregnant by the correct father.
 The new household is then added to the rotation and we have fresh blood in the neighborhood!

-All Sims must pay taxes after living one Sim-week as adults.
-I use Monique’s Computer to transmit the the money they owe to the current mayor.
+All Sims must pay taxes once per season after living their first season as adults.
+I use Monique’s Computer to “donate” the money to the neighborhood treasury.
 Sims also have to pay child support and may receive welfare if they’re poor and unemployed.

-Taxes are due every seven years (or every 1 Sim week).
-I usually have each household pay taxes on Monday morning of each new play round.
+Taxes are due every five days (or the first day of every new season).
+I have each household pay taxes on the morning of each new play round/season.
 All taxes are paid to the Neighborhood Treasury using the “donate” function on Monique’s Computer.